 One weekend I did a day trip with another English teaching assistant who’d recently moved to Erlangen to do an internship.
-We journeyed all the way to Augsburg in the Swabian region of Bavaria home to the Fuggerei the first social housing complex in the world.
+We journeyed all the way to Augsburg in the Swabian region of Bavaria, home to the Fuggerei, the first social housing complex in the world.

-The rental price for an apartment in the Fuggerei are less than a Euro per year, but residents must pray three times per day to the owners of the complex.
-One of the apartments is open for public inspections and it is by no means a shoddy residence and much larger and nicer than many student apartments.
+The rental price for an apartment in the Fuggerei is less than a Euro per year, but residents must pray three times per day to the owners of the complex.
+One of the apartments is open for public inspections, and it is by no means a shoddy residence and much larger and nicer than many student apartments.
 We quickly ran out of things to do in Augsburg, so we then went to Ingolstadt since it was on the back.

 Ingolstadt was perhaps even less interesting than Augsburg, even though there was a Volksfest going on.
-Ingolstadt is quite unusual since the main train station is about a half hour walk from the old town area.
+Ingolstadt is quite unusual since the main train station is about a half-hour walk from the old town area.

-In no time at all I was up to my last week in Germany and had brunch with a few of the English teachers from my school and was given a nice goodbye card.
-Two of teachers even invited me spontaneously to a concert in Munich to see Me First and the Gimme Gimmes, a punk rock supergroup I’d never heard of before who exclusively play covers, which was an interesting experience.
+In no time at all, I was up to my last week in Germany and had brunch with a few of the English teachers from my school and was given a nice goodbye card.
+Two of teachers even invited me spontaneously to a concert in Munich to see Me First and the Gimme Gimmes, a punk rock supergroup I’d never heard of before, who exclusively play covers, which was an interesting experience.

-On the 21st of June I binged season 2 of Dark in a single day (for those unfamiliar with it. get on it because it’s easily the best show on Netflix), and on the day before leaving I sold my bike for a cheap price (considering that both lights are broken, and it was about to fall apart) and packed my things.
+On the 21st of June, I binged season 2 of Dark in a single day (for those unfamiliar with it. get on it because it’s easily the best show on Netflix), and on the day before leaving I sold my bike for a cheap price (considering that both lights are broken, and it was about to fall apart) and packed my things.
 Getting home involved three trains and two long haul flights.
-Luckily, my first train was delayed (danke DB) so I missed my second train and had to take an alternative.
+Luckily, my first train was delayed (danke DB), so I missed my second train and had to take an alternative.

 Anyway, I’m currently back in Adelaide and, even though I’ve been notified that I can do another assistantship in Germany, I’ll most likely stay here for a bit and complete a Masters in Teaching.